Docklands, Victoria: Stadium Precinct

+Harbour Esplanade and stadium redevelopments (2010-)

+Due to concerns over the failed pedestrian activation of Harbour Esplanade, it was redeveloped between 2010 and 2011 at a cost of $9.2 million.
+The existing twenty-three 10 m palms and gum trees were replaced by 230 Norfolk Island pines (for a more stronger windbreak effect), realigned tram tracks to the centre roadway and new separated bicycle paths added.
+However the redevelopment failed in its objective to increase pedestrian activation of the foreshore.
+As a result, another $16 million redevelopment under a new Harbour Esplanade Masterplan was proposed to repair the degraded wharfs unsuitable for pedestrian activation and reinstate previously demolished sheds and introduce an avenue trees to the waterfront.
+In 2020 the heritage listed Central Pier and its Shed 9 and Shed 19 were permanently closed due to its deteriorating condition.
+By 2023 the government decided to demolish and replace the heritage listed Central Pier which had been a centrepiece of the revised 1999 masterplan.
+The project would cost a total of $550 million.
+The shutdown was estimated to cost a further $865 million to the economy and was the subject of legal action against the government by commercial tenants.
+In 2024 an additional $225 was committed by the government to redevelop the stadium in an attempt to activate the foreshore.

 Digital Harbour at Comtechport Precinct

 Digital Harbour is a waterfront that has an area of 44,000 square metres, with development intended to expand to include 220,000 square metres of commercial, residential, SOHO units and retail space.
 At present only three buildings have been completed; 1010 LaTrobe Street/Port 1010 (home to VicTrack, Australian Customs and Border Protection Service), and the Innovation Building (home of the Telstra Learning Academy and Innovation Centre).
-A third building, Life.lab currently resides at 198 Harbour Esplanade, while a fourth, 1000 LaTrobe Street, is expected to commence shortly.
+A third building, Life.lab currently resides at 198 Harbour Esplanade, while a fourth, 1000 La Trobe Street, is expected to commence shortly.

 Port 1010 received the Commercial Architecture Award at the 2007 Victorian Architecture Awards, held on Friday 13 July.

 The Digital Harbour Business Association was launched in 2011.
 This is a group of businesses established in the Digital Harbour precinct in the Docklands.
 The precinct is a destination for IT, Media and other related businesses.
 The aim of the association is to promote the businesses within Digital Harbour to the wider Docklands Community and the Melbourne CBD.